Prof. Ray S. Fertig III received BS (2001) and

 Kedar is from Mumbai, India.
 He has a B.E in Mechanical Engineering from the University of

 Mumbai and joined the Fertig Group in Fall 2012 and graduated in the Spring of 2014.
 He investigated the relationship between strain energy and volume average constituent stresses.

-energy will be used to augment the existing failure theories that use volume average quantities to better predict failure.
+This will be used to augment the existing failure theories that use volume average quantities to better predict failure.
 Kedar is currently employed at